 Playcraft Extera 8’ Outdoor Pool Table (~$2,500-3,500)

 The Extera is what happens when you build an outdoor table right.
 I’ve played on this table in summer heat and didn’t feel like I was playing on a compromise.
-The composite playfield stays flat, the K-66 cushions have real response, and the aluminum frame means you’re not fighting rust.
+The composite playfield stays flat and the K-66 cushions have real response.
+The aluminum frame means you’re not fighting rust.

-It comes with carbon fiber cues, so you’re not buying sticks separately.
-Weighs 486 pounds.
-The included cover is essential.
+Carbon fiber cues ship in the box, so you’re not buying sticks separately.
+It weighs 486 pounds, and you’ll want to use the included cover from day one.
 Get a better cover though, because the basic one won’t last as long as the table.

 The UV-resistant polytech cloth fades slower than anything else I’ve tested outdoors.
-After one full season with no shelter, just a cover when not in use, it still looked good.
-Not perfect.
-But good.
+After one full season with no shelter and just a cover between sessions, it still looked good.
+A little weathered by the end of it, and much better than I expected going in.

 Playcraft Santorini 7’ Outdoor Slate with Dining Top (~$3,500-4,500)

 If slate is non-negotiable, this is the outdoor option.
-It’s a real 1-piece slate playfield, so the ball response is exactly what you want.
+It’s a real 1-piece slate playfield, and on paper that’s the spec that gets you indoor-grade ball response outdoors.
 The aluminum frame means no rust concerns.
 The weather-resistant cloth holds up better than standard felt.

 What makes this special is the dining top conversion.
 You get a legitimate outdoor dining table when the slate sits under the top.
 That’s a better conversation than “what’s that ugly pool table on your patio.”

-Comes with two benches and a ping pong set.
-The table is heavier and needs a solid, level base.
-Installation matters more here than on composite tables.
+Two benches and a ping pong set are included.
+The table is heavier and needs a solid, level base, so installation matters more here than it does on composite tables.

 The cost jumps significantly compared to composite tables, but if you want slate response and don’t want a permanent, indoor-only installation, this justifies the price.